 May you get more vegan vibes! humble vegan vibes!

 Namaste! (“I bow to the divine in you”)

 About the blog

 We love spices, and many spices have been used over the centuries for medicinal purposes- today, we know that some of these spices are showing promising results in clinical trials for different therapeutic applications.

 Whilst using spices in a culinary setting is far too small to have any medicinal effect – we can enjoy them knowing that they maybe be doing much more for us than giving our food a great flavour!

 So this site will first bring the world’s dishes to you in a manner suitable for a plant-based lifestyle, using the amazing ingredients typically found in a spice drawer.

-There’s a news section too that brings the latest scientific thinking on plant-based diets – which is the only current sustainable diet that is super healthy and protective against a number of (non-infective) diseases.
+There’s a news section too that brings the latest scientific thinking on plant-based diets – which is the only current sustainable diet that is super healthy and protective against a number of (non-infectious) diseases.

 However, when (like me) you’re passionate about something, there’s always the risk of what we call confirmation bias – the practice of looking for science to back up a personal belief or mode of thinking.
 So be aware that we are only presenting evidence in favour of plant-based diets.

 But the truth is, the academic and policy-making thinking is that whole-food plant-based diet is (currently) the only healthful and sustainable diet.